austriacodes/ruby/README.md

 We meetup every first Tuesday in a coffee house to contribute to open source, work on personal projects, and teach and learn from one another.
 Join us.

+Upcoming

+- Tuesday, November 5th, 2019, 7-9pm
+- Tuesday, December 3rd, 2019, 7-9pm

+@ Segafredo Espresso Praterstern,
+Bahnhof Wien Nord, 1020 Wien (Leopoldstadt)

+Note: We meetup in a public coffee house.
+If you attend you MUST buy a drink for yourself (e.g. a coffee, mineral water, cola, or something).
+Calculate about €3 or €4.

 ## Companies in Austria • Österreich